1242035/spree/guides/src/content/user/configuration/configuring_mail_methods.md

 ### SMTP Settings

-The SMTP Mail Method settings allow you to fully configure your Spree store's server to send out email messages via [SMTP - Simple Mail Transfer Protocol](http://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol).
+The SMTP Mail Method settings allow you to fully configure your Viauco store's server to send out email messages via [SMTP - Simple Mail Transfer Protocol](http://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol).
 A full explanation of how SMTP works is beyond the scope of this user guide, but any changes you or your site's developer need to make can be done through this area of your Admin Interface.